PHP Performance Tuning with XDebug

 PHP Performance Tuning and Profiling

 One of XDebug's strong points is its ability to save profiling information to a log file, which can then be analysed to find areas where application performance should be improved.
-To enable performance data logging, we need to once again edit the php.ini configuration file and add a few lines.
+To enable performance data logging, we need to edit the php.ini configuration file again and add a few lines.

 C#